mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 It means, “My task as abbot makes me busy, so I don’t have enough time to discuss it with you now.”
 So he said [that and] he left.

 And that is [also] not a real answer, but he exactly had great skillful methods, so-called “parry.”
 Sometimes he had a skillful method so-called *[unintelligible]*.
 But on the other hand, parry.
-Not escape.
+[It’s] not escape.

-In the commentary, it says:
+So, in the commentary, it says:

 > When these adepts met, there was one capture and one release ...